TayTTo/ContainerAttackTechnique/README.md

 #### Abusing kernel vulnerabilities.
 - Attackers can abuse kernel vulnerabilities in the system's operating system to gain higher access right to the system.
 For example: Abuse kernel vulnerabilities to gain root access to the system.

+#### Abusing volume hostPath mount.
+- Attackers can escape pod's containerized environment and have higher access right to the systeme by creating a pod that mount the entire node's root filesystem using the hostPath volume.

 ## Reference
 1. https://www.practical-devsecops.com/container-security-risks/
 2. https://devsecopsguides.com/docs/attacks/container/